 In 1991, ŠKODA AUTO was the fourth brand to be incorporated into Volkswagen Group.
 Since then, production has increased more than sixfold.
 Today, ŠKODA AUTO operates at three locations in the Czech Republic.
 The cars bearing the winged arrow are also manufactured in China, Russia, Slovakia and India, mostly via group partnerships, as well as in Ukraine and Kazakhstan, in cooperation with local partners.

 ŠKODA AUTO is one of the oldest carmakers in the world.
 Its history stretches back to 1895, when Václav Laurin and Václav Klement set up a business that gave rise to a tradition of Czech car manufacturing.
-This year, the company is celebrating 125 years since its founding and 115 years since it started producing automobiles.
+Last year, the company celebrated 125 years since its founding and 115 years since it started producing automobiles.

 The position of ŠKODA AUTO as a key player in the automotive industry has always been and will always be undeniable, not least because it has been part of Volkswagen Group since 1991.
-It has become a strong, internationally successful company that is active in more than 100 markets and offers its customers a total of nine model ranges – the CITIGO, FABIA, RAPID, SCALA, OCTAVIA, KAROQ, KODIAQ, KAMIQ and SUPERB.
+It has become a strong, internationally successful company that is active in more than 100 markets and offers its customers a total of ten model ranges – the CITIGO, FABIA, RAPID, SCALA, OCTAVIA, KAROQ, KODIAQ, KAMIQ, SUPERB and ENYAQ iV.
 In association with the group, ŠKODA AUTO independently develops and produces vehicles as well as components such as engines and transmissions.

-ŠKODA AUTO delivered 1.24 million vehicles to customers around the world in 2019.
+ŠKODA AUTO delivered more than 1 million vehicles to customers around the world in 2020.
 The carmaker currently employs about 42,000 people globally and goes to great lengths to be a good citizen and neighbour in all the regions in which it is active.

 ŠKODA AUTO is undergoing a transformation from a traditional car manufacturer into a ‘Simply Clever company for the best mobility solutions’ as part of its 2025 Strategy.